Adarsh0427/CV_assignment_1/Readme.md

 3. The script will generate two output images:
    - `S20220010004_FDDM_output1.jpg`: Visualization of detected keypoints
    - `S20220010004_FDDM_output2.jpg`: Visualization of matched features

-   Note: Replace "S20220010XYZ" in the code with your actual roll number before running.

 ## Project Structure